The History of East Cape’s Luxury Housing Boom

 Four Seasons has both a resort and residences in East Cape.
 Four Seasons Resort Los Cabos offers multiple pools, a sports and activities center, spa treatments, and five-star restaurants serving food with ingredients sourced on the 18-acre on-site farm.

 Aman, another locale on East Cape, offers both a resort and private residences as well.

 Consider staying at one of the resorts while browsing East Cape real estate options.

 East Cape real estate is in high demand with luxury buyers.
-The area wasn’t always a hot spot, but its growth is warranted thanks to the area’s beauty and diverse array of prestigious houses.
+The area wasn’t always a hot spot, but its growth is thanks to the area’s beauty and diverse array of prestigious houses.
 Whether you’re looking for a primary residence or a vacation getaway, East Cape is a worthy spot to call home.